OpenMendel/VarianceComponentModels.jl/docs/src/man/mle_reml.md

-* standard errors of the estimated varianec component parameters
+* standard errors of the estimated variance component parameters

 ```julia